 My dad made sure I saw myself--what I wanted, who I wanted to be, that I was fully capable of getting there--in the characters I loved.

-One thing we both did was enjoy a good TV series.
+One thing we both enjoyed was a good TV series.
 And, in a way, there’s a similar sense of investment in one of those as there is a novel, or series of novels.
 As a viewer, you’re asked to invest in characters for what you see them doing now, and you might get their backstory and motivations later.
-In a book series, you’re asked to invest in the world and situation(s) the narrator finds themselves in, and you [probably] get to learn how everything got to that point, along the way.
-The writers and creators need to build characters that are believable and compelling enough to make you and I care about them whether the story is meant to be read or watched.
+In a book series, you’re asked to invest in the world and situation(s) the narrator finds themselves in, and you [probably] get to learn how everything got to that point along the way.
+The writers and creators need to build characters that are believable and compelling enough to make us care about them.
+Whether the story is meant to be read or watched is [sort of] an aside.

 I don’t actually remember how I got started watching the series—only that I watched each episode through the weekly progression, season cliff-hangers and all.